Skip to main content

 Competitions are not required.
 What they do well is stretch independent argument, source use and written clarity.

-1. John Locke Institute Global Essay Prize tests independent thought, knowledge beyond school, reasoning, critical analysis and persuasive style.
+1. John Locke Institute Global Essay Prize Tests independent thought, knowledge beyond school, reasoning, critical analysis and persuasive style.
 Prepare by choosing a question that genuinely links to history, language, culture or politics, then build an evidence-led argument.

-2. Oxford Scholastica Essay Competition tests concise academic argument, evidence use, originality and subject-specific thinking for 15–18-year-olds.
+2. Oxford Scholastica Essay Competition Tests concise academic argument, evidence use, originality and subject-specific thinking for 15–18-year-olds.
 Prepare with a focused answer, clear line of argument, examples, references and a concise conclusion.

-3. Trinity College Cambridge Robson History Prize tests historical argument, modern politics and world affairs awareness, and university-style historical thinking.
+3. Trinity College Cambridge Robson History Prize Tests historical argument, modern politics and world affairs awareness, and university-style historical thinking.
 Prepare by reading around the question, comparing historians’ views and structuring the essay around a contested judgement.

-4. Trinity College Cambridge Languages and Cultures Essay Prize tests analysis of language, culture, literature, cinema, art or material culture.
+4. Trinity College Cambridge Languages and Cultures Essay Prize Tests analysis of language, culture, literature, cinema, art or material culture.
 Prepare by selecting a cultural artefact or language issue, defining the interpretive problem, and using close analysis with context.

-5. Trinity College Cambridge Gould Prize for Essays in English Literature tests close reading, literary interpretation and independent critical argument.
+5. Trinity College Cambridge Gould Prize for Essays in English Literature Tests close reading, literary interpretation and independent critical argument.
 Prepare by moving from close textual detail to a broader argument about form, context and interpretation.

 None are required; one or two done well beats five half-attempted.